cvanderkolk/ralphie-twitch-bot/README.md

 - [ ] Welcome on follow
 - [ ] Add support for saving/repeating drag names
 - [ ] Set/share discord link
+- [ ] Add interface to CRUD gif listing

+Questions?
+Comments?
+Suggestions?
+Feel free to create issues.
+I've done my best to document myself but I offer no guarentees as this is a fun side-project!